CommentSold/iOS-Videeo/README.md

 # Using the Videeo SDK

-## Sample Code

-There are example projects for both Swift (UIKit and SwiftUI) and Obj-c in the Demo folder for this repo.

 ## Initialization

-To initialize the Videeo SDK you will need the shop ID.
+The `VideeoManager` is a singleton class that exposes all of the public APIs for the Videeo SDK.
+Before calling any of the `VideeoManager` functions, you must first call the `initialize` function and pass a `VideeoConfig` and optional `VideeoUser`.
+The `VideeoConfig` is where you will specify the shop ID, which environment you want to use (production vs. test), and if your app supports picture-in-picture.
+The `VideeoUser` is how the host app provides the identity of the user to the Videeo SDK.
+The `Videeo User` can be supplied at initialization, and can be upated at any time during the lifecyce of the app if the users identity changes.
+If no user data is supplied to the Videeo SDK, then the comment features will be disabled when viewing a live stream.

+## Live Streams

+### Start a Live Stream

 - Log in to the admin dashboard (https://go.videeo.com).
-- Click the `Connect Channel` link.
+- Click on the `Go Live` tab.
+- Enter the title and decription for the live.
+- Select where you want to broadcast the live stream.
-- Click the `Get Embed Code` button.
+- Click the `Go Live` button.
-- Copy the `shopName` value from the script tag.

-The `VideeoManager` is a singleton class that exposes all of the public APIs for the Videeo SDK.
-Before calling any of the `VideeoManager` functions, you must first call the `initialize` function and pass a `VideeoConfig`.

-## Detecting Live Streams
+### Show the Live Stream in your App.

 Once initialized, the `VideeoManger` will begin checking to see if a live event for your shop is currently running.
 When the `VideeoManger` detects the live stream has started or stopped, it will dispatch a `videeoLiveStatusChanged` notification with the updated state.
 You can also check the `VideeoManager.instance.isLive` property at any time to check the current status.
 ```